Decision fatigue causing you frustration, stress, and brain fog?

 - Create Systems.
 In the same vein, creating systems helps you create a pattern of repeated actions for a specific outcome.
 Like my podcast publication system.
 I have a specific checklist for each episode that contains all the necessary steps.
 From writing the episode to recording and editing to graphics for various social media platforms.
 I do have to make some decisions within the system like topics or photos.
 But I don’t have to recreate the wheel and decide what steps I need to take to publish each episode.
 I have already decided the steps, I just need to act.

 And speaking of acting, your action step to help you protect yourself from decision fatigue is to employ one of the decision curbing tactics we discussed today.
 Decrease the number of options you research or create.
 Limit distractions so you can stay focused.
-Make important decision making your first priority in when you start to work.
+Make important decisions your first priority when you start to work.
 Create a routine so your mornings or evenings or meal planning can run on autopilot.
 Or create a recorded system for regular activities.
 Then don’t have to decide what to do each time you publish a blog post, post a new item in your shop, or create a sales email for your community.